Western spotted skunk: Behavior and diet

 Western spotted skunks are nocturnal omnivores, feeding on insects, scorpions, small vertebrates, (such as mice, voles, other rodents, rabbit kits, small birds, small reptiles and amphibians), roots, grains, fruit, and berries.
 Common insects eaten include beetles, grasshoppers, and caterpillars.
 However, they have been found to consume prey as large as the ashy storm petrel.
 They also feed on eggs and carrion.
 Populations close to these animals often have decreased pest populations.
 They have even been reported to consume scorpions in the southwest.
+Western spotted skunks occasionally resort to kleptoparasitism to obtain food, and can scare off predators much larger than themselves of their kills.
+Spotted skunks have driven off grey foxes eight times their body mass to a distance of around 5–7 metres from their kills.
+There is a reported case in which a spotted skunk drove off a female cougar 99 times its body mass, which did not return to their kill until the skunk had finished eating.

 Golden eagles are among their few predators.
 They spend the day in dens, and are usually solitary, although sometimes two or three females will share a single burrow.
 Males remain solitary during the winter.

 Western spotted skunks will attempt to build reserves of fat before winter.
 While they do not engage in true hibernation, they may sleep for several weeks during the winter.
 During this time, females may den in groups that have been observed as large as 20.

 When threatened, western spotted skunks display threat behavior, stamping their fore-feet before raising their hind parts in the air and showing their conspicuous warning coloration.
 While they can spray by standing on their forelegs and raising their hindlegs and tail in the air, they more commonly do so with all four feet on the ground, bending their body around so that both their head and their tail face the attacker.